Freebie and the Bean: Reception and legacy

-The film has become a cult favorite.
-Quentin Tarantino called it "nothing short of a masterpiece...absolutely brutal...part of the way the film worked was for you to laugh at the brutal violence and then feel bad about yourself for laughing."
-An article in Rolling Stone alleged that Stanley Kubrick called Freebie and the Bean the best film of 1974.
+A 2018 article in Rolling Stone alleged that Stanley Kubrick called Freebie and the Bean the best film of 1974.

 Box office

 The film became a substantial box office success.
-It earned rentals of $12.5 million in the United States and Canada.
+Through early 1976 it had earned rentals of $12.5 million in the United States and Canada.
 It was one of Caan's most successful movies after The Godfather.

 Television

 A short-lived nine-episode television series based on the film and sharing its title, starring Tom Mason and Héctor Elizondo in the title roles, was broadcast on CBS on Saturday nights at 9:00 PM in December 1980 and January 1981.

 Accolades

 Harper was nominated for the Golden Globe for New Star of the Year for playing the Hispanic wife of Alan Arkin.